 Voting

-Voting is one of the key ways that you can contribute to the democratic process.
+Voting is one of the fundamental ways that you can contribute to the democratic process.

-The University is partnering with Democracy Works to support online voter engagement through TurboVote.
-TurboVote helps students:
+The University has partnered with Democracy Works to support online voter engagement through TurboVote.
+TurboVote helps you:

 • Check voter registration status